 Spanish Identities: A Linguistic and Cultural Journey

-SPA 300.1 (3 credits) Prerequisite: At least four semesters of college-level Spanish or the equivalent.
+Prerequisite: at least four semesters of college-level Spanish or equivalent

-Required for all Madrid Center & Liberal Arts at UAM program students when the Spanish university’s calendar permits.
+Required for all Madrid Center & Liberal Arts at UAM program students when the Spanish university’s calendar permits

-NOTE: The seminar schedule, itinerary, and procedures are subject to change without notice.
+Note: The seminar schedule, itinerary, and procedures are subject to change without notice.

-The seminar is led by Maite Viñuelas, Spanish language section supervisor.
+The seminar is led by Maite Viñuelas, Spanish Language Section Supervisor.